 The PE and sport premium is ring fenced funding and designed to help primary schools improve the quality of the PE and sports activities offered to children, through self-sustaining improvement.
 It is important to emphasise that the focus of spending must lead to long lasting impact against the national vision that will live on well beyond the Primary PE and sport premium funding and benefit pupils both now and in the future.

 How much school sports funding does St Mary’s Primary School receive?

-St Mary’s received £16,560 for this academic year and funding will continue until 2020.
+St Mary’s received £16,560 for this financial year and funding will continue until 2020.

-- To support the cost of specialist sports coaches (Bee Active) to run a lunch time club, continue the high quality of PE teaching, support teams that will represent the school and offer a range of after school club sports
+- To support the cost of specialist sports coaches (Bee Active) to run a lunch time club, continue the high quality of PE teaching, support teams that will represent the school and offer a range of afterschool club sports – £6,270

 The impact on pupils of the additional PE and Sports funding is measured at the end of each academic year.

 Below is a summary of the notable impact on pupils and staff in our school to raise both the attainment levels in PE and for children to make accelerated progress in sports.

 - The quality of PE provision has improved and there has been an increase in number of pupils attending extra-curricular sports clubs

 - Greater numbers of pupils have attended local sports competitions and gaining increasing successful placings and personal bests